froquede/panasonic-gx80-85/README.md

 # panasonic-gx85
-hacks and informations about hardware and software used in the panasonic gx80/85 camera
+mod and information about hardware and software used in the panasonic gx80/85 camera

 - [External mic mod](https://webboggles.com/external-mic-jack-mod-for-lumix-gx80-gx85/)
 - [Wifi protocol info](https://github.com/cleverfox/lumixproto)